 We commit to create conducive political, economic, social and environmental conditions for

-people to lead peaceful, productive and sustainable lives in their own country and ensure that

-desperation and deteriorating environments do not

-compel them to seek a livelihood elsewhere.

-In this regard, the following actions are instrumental:

-a) Promote the operationalization of the 2030 Agenda for Sustainable Development, including

-the Sustainable Development Goals, as well as the Addis Ababa Action Agenda, and its

-commitment to reach first those who are furthest behind

-b) Promote the operationalization of the Agenda for the Protection of Cross-Border Displaced

-Persons in the Context of Disasters and Climate Change, including by supporting the

-Platform on Disaster Displacement

-c) Promote the operationalization of the Guidelines to Protect Migrants in Countries

-Experiencing Conflict or Natural Disaster (MICIC Guidelines)

-d) Invest in programmes that accelerate fulfilment of the Sustainable Development Goals to

-minimize the adverse drivers and structural factors that compel

-people to leave their country of origin, including poverty alleviation, disaster risk reduction, climate change adaptation and mitigation, conflict prevention and resolution , as well as creating and maintaining peaceful and inclusive societies with effective,

-incorrupt and accountableinstitutions that provide access to justice and human rights protection for all

-e) Establish or strengthen crisis centres to monitor and anticipate the development of risks

-and threats that might trigger or affect internal and onward cross-border movements, strengthen early warning systems, develop emergency procedures and toolkits, launch emergency operations, and

-support post-crisis recovery, in close cooperation with other States,

-relevant national and local authorities, National Human Rights Institutions and civil

-society f) Strengthen joint analysis and sharing of information to better map, understand, predict and

-address migration movements and trajectories of persons affected by sudden-onset natural

-hazards, slow-onset environmental degradation, including the adverse effects of climate

-change, and life-endangering situations

-g) Invest in sustainable development in all regions allowing people to improve their lives and meet their aspirations, by combining development efforts with economic links, such as private and foreign direct investment and trade preferences, to boost economic activity in ways that support inclusive growth, opportunities, prosperity, decent work, and job creation

-for local populations

-h) Promote entrepreneurship, vocational

-training and skills development programmes , in line with labour market needs and in cooperation with the private sector , with a view to reducing youth unemployment and compensating brain drain in countries of origin

-i) Strengthen collaboration between humanitarian and development actors, including by promoting joint analysis, multi-donor approaches and multi-year funding cycles, in order to develop long-term responses that increase protection, resilience and coping capacities of populations, as well as economic and social self-reliance, and by ensuring these efforts include migration considerations j) Develop tailored migration schemes of various duration, including planned temporary and permanent relocation, to facilitate migration as an adaptation strategy to slow-onset

-environmental degradation related to the adverse effects of climate change, such as
+people to lead peaceful, productive and sustainable lives in their own country and to fulfil their

+personal aspirations, while ensuring that desperation and deteriorating environments do not

+compel them to seek a livelihood elsewhere through irregular migration.
+We further commit to

+ensure timely and full implementation of the 2030 Agenda for Sustainable Development, as well

+as to build upon and invest in the implementation of other existing frameworks, in order to

+enhance the overall impact of the Global Compact to facilitate safe, orderly and regular

+migration.

+To realize this commitment, we will draw from the following actions:

+a) Promote the implementation of the 2030 Agenda for Sustainable Development, including

+the Sustainable Development Goals and the Addis Ababa Action Agenda, and the

+commitment to reach the furthest behind first, as well as the Paris Agreement4 and the

+Sendai Framework for Disaster Risk Reduction 2015-2030

+b) Invest in programmes that accelerate States’ fulfilment of the Sustainable Development

+Goals with the aim of eliminating the adverse drivers and structural factors that compel

+people to leave their country of origin, including through poverty eradication, food security,

+health and sanitation, education, inclusive economic growth, infrastructure, urban and rural

+development, employment creation, decent work, gender equality and empowerment of

+women and girls, resilience and disaster risk reduction, climate change mitigation and adaptation, addressing the socioeconomic effects of all forms of violence, nondiscrimination, rule of law and good governance, access to justice and protection of human

+rights, as well as creating and maintaining peaceful and inclusive societies with effective,

+accountable and transparent institutions

+c) Establish or strengthen mechanisms to monitor and anticipate the development of risks

+and threats that might trigger or affect migration movements, strengthen early warning systems, develop emergency procedures and toolkits, launch emergency operations, and

+support post-emergency recovery, in close cooperation with and support of other States,

+relevant national and local authorities, National Human Rights Institutions, and civil society

+d) Invest in sustainable development at local and national levels in all regions allowing all

+people to improve their lives and meet their aspirations, by fostering sustained, inclusive and sustainable economic growth, including through private and foreign direct investment and trade preferences, to create conducive conditions that allow communities and individuals to take advantage of opportunities in their own countries and drive sustainable

+development

+e) Invest in human capital development by promoting entrepreneurship, education, vocational

+training and skills development programmes and partnerships, productive employment creation, in line with labour market needs, as well as in cooperation with the private sector and trade unions, with a view to reducing youth unemployment, avoiding brain drain and optimizing brain gain in countries of origin, and harnessing the demographic dividend

+f) Strengthen collaboration between humanitarian and development actors, including by promoting joint analysis, multi-donor approaches and multi-year funding cycles, in order to develop long-term responses and outcomes that ensure respect for the rights of affected individuals, resilience and coping capacities of populations, as well as economic and social self-reliance, and by ensuring these efforts take migration into account g) Account for migrants in national emergency preparedness and response, including by

+taking into consideration relevant recommendations from State-led consultative processes,

+such as the Guidelines to Protect Migrants in Countries Experiencing Conflict or Natural

+Disaster (MICIC Guidelines) Natural disasters, the adverse effects of climate change, and environmental degradation

+h) Strengthen joint analysis and sharing of information to better map, understand, predict and

+address migration movements, such as those that may result from sudden-onset and slowonset